Artwork description:

 30”x45” / Edition Size of 5 / $1750 (Artist Proofs)

-*All of my photos are hand-signed and numbered and come with a certificate of authenticity.
+*All of my photos come with a hand signed and numbered certificate of authenticity.

 *Photographs are printed on Hahnemuhle fine art gallery paper, 100% cotton, 308 gsm.